Answering "How Did You Hear About This Position" In An Interview

 So, by giving these answers, you can neatly, easily, and effectively answer the burning question.
 But you have to definitely avoid few things that may give away a wrong notion to the interviewers.

 Some Mistakes You Should Avoid

 Don't get overexcited about the question and end up making a mistake.
 Take a look at these mistakes you must avoid while answering the question - How did you hear about this job?

 - You may have heard about the position from an employee of the company but never give out great details about the relationship you have with this employee.

 - One-word answers are never good.
 It shows you have low confidence and knowledge.
 So, avoid giving a vague one-word answer.

-- Sometimes you may just not remember the job board you found the job from.
+- Sometimes, you may not remember the job board you found the job from.
 In that case, don't just make something up and dwell a long time on the fact.
 Don't tell a lie that could get you caught.
-So the best way to answer “How did you hear about this position?” is to either tell the truth or just give one of the reasons we have mentioned above.
+So the best way to answer “How did you hear about this position?” is to either tell the truth or give one of the reasons we have mentioned above.